 Evan L. Flatow

-leadershipEvan Flatow, MD, is President of Mount Sinai West and Mount Sinai Morningside, both part of the Mount Sinai Health System.
-Prior to this appointment, he served since 2006 as the Bernard J. Lasker Professor of Orthopaedic Surgery and Chair of the Leni and Peter W. May Department of Orthopaedic Surgery at the Icahn School of Medicine at Mount Sinai and Director of the Orthopaedic Surgery Service at The Mount Sinai Hospital.
-A nationally and internationally recognized leader in shoulder surgery, he has made many clinical, educational, and research contributions to the care of shoulder disorders.
+He served as President of Mount Sinai West from 2014, and Mount Sinai Morningside from 2023, until taking on his current roles in early 2025.
+Dr. Flatow has also held the positions of the Bernard J. Lasker Professor of Orthopedic Surgery and Chair of the Leni and Peter W. May Department of Orthopedic Surgery at the Icahn School of Medicine at Mount Sinai and Director of the Orthopedic Surgery Service at The Mount Sinai Hospital.
+A nationally and internationally recognized leader in shoulder surgery, he made many clinical, educational, and research contributions to the care of shoulder disorders before retiring from active practice in 2024.

 Dr. Flatow has received numerous honors and awards, and has written or edited five books and more than 170 articles and book chapters.
 He has served as President of American Shoulder & Elbow Surgeons, Chair of the Trustees of the Journal of Shoulder and Elbow Surgery, and as Chair of the Publications Committee and of the Council on Education of the American Academy of Orthopaedic Surgeons.